 Avianca LifeMiles is offering a new transfer bonus when you transfer your LifeMiles to another member.
 You’ll get a 115% bonus when transferring to friends or family, which means that when you transfer 1,000 LifeMiles to someone else, they will receive 2,150 miles.
-This could stack nicely with the current Citi transfer bonus to make for a chance to generate LifeMiles at a cost of about 1.1c per mile.
+This would stack nicely with the current American Express 15% transfer bonus to LifeMiles as well.

 - Transfer fee for each block of 1,000 LifeMiles: USD $15.00 not including applicable taxes

 - The 115% bonus is calculated over the amount of miles to be transferred.